Manitoba

 Mother with daughter in wheelchair

-Parents play a vital role in the education of their children with special needs by working in partnership with educators and other personnel.
-Manitoba Education resources are available to ensure students with special needs are participating members of a school community.
+Parents play a vital role in the education of their children with special learning needs by working in partnership with educators and other personnel.
+Manitoba Education and Early Childhood Learning resources are available to ensure students with special learning needs are participating members of a school community.

-Students with special needs have disabilities of an intellectual, physical, sensory, emotional, or behavioural nature, or have a learning disability.
-The purpose of Student Services/ Special Education is to enable the equitable participation of students with special learning needs in the Manitoba school system.
+Students with special learning needs have disabilities of an intellectual, physical, sensory, emotional, or behavioural nature, or have a learning disability.
+The purpose of Student Services is to enable the equitable participation of students with special learning needs in the Manitoba school system.

 All Students